ChrisWhealy/MartianRobots/README.md

 # Martian Robots

-A small JavaScript program that moves a series of robots around a grid.
+A small text-based application that moves a series of robots around a grid.

 Assumptions:

-* The grid is not toroidal, but has edges.
-Thus robots can be lost if they move off the grid
+* The grid is not toroidal, but is flat and therefore has edges.
+Thus robots can be lost if they move off the edge of the grid
+* If a robot become lost by moving off the grid, it must report its last known position and heading followed by the word `LOST`
 * No two robots can occupy the same grid location
 * A robot's starting position cannot be outside the grid

 ## Execution

-It is assumed you already have NodeJS installed.
+This application is written in JavaScript and in order to run it, you must have NodeJS installed.
+If this is not the case, please follow the instructions [here](https://nodejs.org/en/download/)

 1. Clone this repo into some local directory
 1. Execute the program using the command `node martianRobots.js`